aillusions/04-tech-map/README.md

 - implement customer 360

+Data Model:

     Key-value store: These databases are designed to store data in key-value pairs.
 These databases don?t have any schema and each data value contains an indexed key and a value for that key.
     - Cassandra
     - DynamoDb
     - BerkleyDb
     - Riak

     Column sore: These databases are used to store data in cells.
 These cells are grouped in columns of data, and these columns are further grouped into Column families.
     - BigTable
     - HBase
     - Hypertable

     Document store: These databases follow the basic idea of key-value stores where "documents" contain complex data and each document is assigned with a unique key, which is used to retrieve the document.
     - CouchDb
     - MongoDb

+CAP:

+- Consistency means that each client always has the same view of the data.
+- Availability means that all clients can always read and write.
+- Partition tolerance means that the system works well across physical network partitions.

+Availability + Consistency
+- RDBMS

+Consistency + Partition Tolerance
+- BigTable
+- Hypertable
+- HBase
+- MongoDB
+- Redis
+- Memcached

+Availability + Partition Tolerance
+- Dynamo Db
+- Cassandra
+- CouchDb